-Once you buy a Pitbull pup and bring him home (to the delight of everyone in the family), you would be surprised to see him shedding quite a bit.
-Just because a Pit has a single-coat doesn’t mean he won’t shed!
+Once you buy a Pitbull pup and bring him home (to the delight of everyone in the family), you will be surprised to see him shedding quite a bit.
+Just because a Pit has a single coat doesn’t mean he won’t shed!

 Coat Type of a Pitbull

 Pitbull coats are glossy with short fur and not so soft to the touch.
 It comes in different colors and a mixture of patterns.

 The markings on the skin could be patches or spots.
 While Pitties can be of the same color, no two Pitbulls will have the same markings.

 - Brindle Pitbull

 - Tricolor Pitbull

 If you have a Pitbull at home, you may already know the answer to this one.
 Yes, Pitbulls do shed!